apecloud/kubeblocks/docs/user_docs/kubeblocks-for-mongodb/migration/migration-kbcli.md

 ---
-title: Migrate data in PostgreSQL to KubeBlocks
+title: Migrate data in MongoDB to KubeBlocks
-description: How to migrate data in PostgreSQL v14 to KubeBlocks by kbcli migration
+description: How to migrate data in MongDB v5.* to KubeBlocks by kbcli migration
-keywords: [postgresql, migration, kbcli migration, migrate data in PostgreSQL to KubeBlocks]
+keywords: [mongodb, migration, kbcli migration, migrate data in MongoDB to KubeBlocks]
-sidebar_position: 2
+sidebar_position: 1
-sidebar_label: Migration
+sidebar_label: Migration by kbcli
 ---

-# Migrate data in PostgreSQL to KubeBlocks
+# Migrate data in MongoDB to KubeBlocks

-## Environment and aim

-* Source: PostgreSQL version 14 installed by Pigsty on Alibaba Cloud ECS.
-PostGIS plugin is also installed and the open-source map data is imported by osm2pgsql.

-* Sink: PostgreSQL version 14.7.0 installed by KubeBlocks on AWS EKS.
-No plugin is installed.

-* Aim: Migrate db_test.public.table_test_1 and db_test.public.table_test2 in the source to the sink.

 ## Before you start